This new credit card automatically earns 5% cash back wherever you use it most | CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.

-People who love earning cash back with their credit card have a brand new option to consider.
+People who love earning cash back with their credit card have a brand-new option to consider.
 The just released Citi Custom Cash℠ Card lets consumers rack up more rewards in the category they spend the most in each month, and a solid introductory interest rate offer can also help save on interest when you make purchases or use your card for a balance transfer.

-If you’re in the market for a cash back credit card with no annual fee, here’s everything you need to know about this brand new offering from Citi.
+If you’re in the market for a cash back credit card with no annual fee, here’s everything you need to know about this brand-new offering from Citi.

 Key details of the Citi Custom Cash Card